Design and Stiffness Analysis of a Bio-inspired Soft Actuator with Bi-direction Tunable Stiffness Property: INTRODUCTION

-In this framework, several stiffness regulation methods\cite{manti2016stiffening}, which are based on antagonistic actuation\cite{robertson2017soft,she2016modeling,manti2015bioinspired} and modulation of material property\cite{brown2010universal,majidi2010tunable,shintake2015variable} were proposed, such as the fluidic actuation\cite{robertson2017soft} and the material jamming\cite{shintake2015variable}.
-However, there is still a gap for soft planar actuator to have high lateral stiffness and large bending stiffness modulation range.
+In this framework, active and semi-active stiffness regulation methods were proposed\cite{manti2016stiffening}.
+The active method is based on antagonistic actuation\cite{robertson2017soft,she2016modeling,manti2015bioinspired,li2017stiffness} like fluid actuation\cite{robertson2017soft}.
+Varying stiffness by modulation of material property is the semi-active method\cite{majidi2010tunable,shintake2015variable,huynh2022soft,jiang2019chain,jadhav2022variable,wei2016novel} like material jamming\cite{shintake2015variable,huynh2022soft,jiang2019chain,jadhav2022variable,wei2016novel}.
+However, there is still a gap for the soft actuator to have high lateral stiffness and large bending stiffness modulation range.
+As shown in Fig. 1a, the bending and lateral stiffness refer to the resistance to deformation by force on bending plane and force perpendicular to the bending plane, respectively.

 For example, Jiang et al.\cite{jiang2019chain} designed a chain-like granular jamming mechanism to enhance stiffness by controlling the pulling force to the mechanism.
-Although the lateral stiffness of this actuator is ensured due to the material jamming during bending, it shows limited bending stiffness modulation range.
-Contrary to that, the gas-ribbon-hybrid driven actuator proposed by Zhang et al.\cite{zhang2022gas} shows a good compliance, but the lateral stiffness is small because the antagonistic actuation between gas and ribbon can not provide an enhancement of lateral stiffness effectively.
-Due to the low lateral stiffness, the soft gripper cannot lift projects horizontally like rigid grippers, which has a high grasping robust according to \cite{Makita2019HomogeneousQM}.
-In other studies, like \cite{sozer2020pressure} and \cite{hinges2019}, the mechanical hinges were chosen as an internal skeleton to enhance the lateral stiffness.
+Although the lateral stiffness can be ensured due to the thick jamming layer, it shows limited bending stiffness modulation range - little distal point position changed under different pulling forces.
+Contrary to that, the gas-ribbon-hybrid driven actuator proposed by Zhang et al.\cite{zhang2022gas} shows a good compliance, but the lateral stiffness is small because the soft chamber and ribbon cannot provide an enhancement of lateral stiffness.
+Due to the low lateral stability, the soft gripper cannot lift objects horizontally like rigid grippers, which has a high grasping robustness according to \cite{Makita2019HomogeneousQM}.

+In other studies\cite{sozer2020pressure, hinges2019, zhu2023bioinspired}, mechanical hinges were selected as an internal skeleton to reinforce lateral stiffness.
 However, the fixed connections limit the overall softness of the actuators.
+The micropump-activated jamming method\cite{huynh2022soft} that demonstrates high stability can only become stiff at a single bending angle.